-The history of Lambrusco dates back to antiquity and has been spoken of throughout time by some of the most famous poets and writers of the classical age (Virgil, Cato, Varrone, Pliny the Elder), who in their works describe a "Labrusca vitis", which was a wild vine producing sour fruits that used to grow on the edge of the countryside.
+In fact the history of Lambrusco dates back to antiquity and has been spoken of throughout time by some of the most famous poets and writers of the classical age (Virgil, Cato, Varrone, Pliny the Elder), who in their works describe a "Labrusca vitis", which was a wild vine producing sour fruits that used to grow on the edge of the countryside.

-Lambrusco is a red wine that can be crisp or sparkling, it is characterized by its brilliant ruby red colour and should be served at 12-14 °C in order to fully capture its unique fragrances and taste.
+It is a red wine that can be crisp or sparkling, it is characterized by its brilliant ruby red colour and should be served at 12-14 °C in order to fully capture its unique fragrances and taste.
 Lambrusco was born in Modena, in Emilia-Romagna, but is now known throughout Italy and the world.

-Lambrusco expresses its vitality when it is first poured into a glass, the evanescent foam emanates a multitude of emotions in which you recognize the majestic beauty of the landscape from where it is grown.
+It expresses its vitality when it is first poured into a glass, the evanescent foam emanates a multitude of emotions in which you recognize the majestic beauty of the landscape from where it is grown.

 There are several elements that show the importance of the wine culture in Modena.
 Modena is home to over 8,000 hectares of vineyards, the oldest winery in the Emilia-Romagna region and the the oldest winegrowers association in Italy (which recently celebrated its 100 year anniversary).
+Each year the Lambrusco DOCs in Modena produce approximately 31 million wine bottles, when considering the DOCs of Reggio Emilia and the addition Emilia Romagna IGTs, Lambrusco bottles would exceed 170 million bottle per year, making it the most produced wine in Emilia Romagna!

 However, above all else, wine growing in Modena is best known by "Lambrusco DOC", or wines with Denomination of Controlled Origin.
-The “DOC” signifies several elements about the product, including; where it is produced, how it is processed and what are the characteristics and the peculiarities that differentiate it.
+The “DOC” signifies several elements about the product, including; where it is produced, how it is processed and what are the characteristics and the peculiarities that differentiate it. ambrusco vines are typically cultivated on plains consisting of loose, eroded soil made from a mix of clay and sand.
+The plains are located between the provinces of Modena and Reggio Emilia, where the conditions in the soil and the climate have been evolving to improve the quality of the Lambrusco grape.

 Overall, the designation is an act of loyalty and transparency towards the consumer, to ensure that they know the quality and origin of the product.